Geothermal power: Economics

 Geothermal power requires no fuel; it is therefore immune to fuel cost fluctuations.
 However, capital costs tend to be high.
 Drilling accounts for over half the costs, and exploration of deep resources entails significant risks.
-A typical well doublet in Nevada can support 4.5 megawatts (MW) of electricity generation and costs about $10 million to drill, with a 20% failure rate.
+A typical well doublet in Nevada can support 4.5 MW of electricity generation and costs about $10 million to drill, with a 20% failure rate.

-In total, electrical station construction and well drilling costs about 2–5 million € per MW of electrical capacity, while the levelised energy cost is 0.04–0.10 € per kW·h.
-Enhanced geothermal systems tend to be on the high side of these ranges, with capital costs above $4 million per MW and levelized costs above $0.054 per kW·h in 2007.
+In total, electrical station construction and well drilling costs about 2–5 million € per MW of electrical capacity, while the levelised energy cost is 0.04–0.10 € per kWh.
+Enhanced geothermal systems tend to be on the high side of these ranges, with capital costs above $4 million per MW and levelized costs above $0.054 per kWh in 2007.

 Research suggests in-reservoir storage could increase the economic viability of enhanced geothermal systems in energy systems with a large share of variable renewable energy sources.

 Geothermal power is highly scalable: a small power station can supply a rural village, though initial capital costs can be high.

 The most developed geothermal field is the Geysers in California.
 In 2008, this field supported 15 stations, all owned by Calpine, with a total generating capacity of 725 MW.